mscarey/anchorpoint/docs/guides/selecting.rst

     >>> selector_set
     TextPositionSet(positions=[TextPositionSelector(start=65, end=79), TextPositionSelector(start=100, end=136)], quotes=[])

-The TextPositionSet can be used to select nonconsecutive passages of text.
+The :class:`~anchorpoint.textselectors.TextPositionSet` can be used to select nonconsecutive passages of text.

     >>> selector_set.select_text(legal_text)
     '…original works…in any tangible medium of expression…'